UchuServer/Uchu/HACKING.md

 The TryGet functions return a bool that says if a component of the requested type is present.
 Every component has a reference to it's GameObject, called `GameObject` that you can use to get access to other components.

 ## Standard Scripts
 As mentioned before Uchu reimplements many of the server-side lua scripts in c# because most of them aren't included in the client and so are not accessible to the public.
+This also removes the need to implement a Lua scripting engine with the right bindings.

 Similar to packet handlers the classes that represent those scripts have a special annotation that tells Uchu which script it replaces.
 Uchu will then, based on these annotations, find the right c# script to apply to a given object.

 Here's an example
 ```c#